Best Online Adult-Gerontology Nurse Practitioner Programs in Florida

 Online & Campus Based - Visit Website

-The University of Central Florida offers a Post-Master's Graduate Certificate in Adult-Gerontology Acute Care Nurse Practitioner.
-This hybrid program requires 23 credit hours beyond a master's or DNP degree.
-It prepares advanced practice nurses to manage complex acute, critical, and chronic illnesses across various care settings.
-The curriculum emphasizes evidence-based practice, leadership, and diagnostic skills.
-Admission requires an MSN or DNP degree and national certification as an advanced practice registered nurse.
-The program includes clinical hours and prepares graduates for state licensure, focusing on flexibility and a strong scientific foundation.
+University of Central Florida's Post-Master's Graduate Certificate in Adult-Gerontology Acute Care Nurse Practitioner is a hybrid online program requiring 23 credit hours beyond an MSN or DNP degree.
+Designed for certified APRNs, it prepares nurses to manage complex acute, critical, and chronic illnesses across various care settings.
+The curriculum emphasizes evidence-based practice, leadership, and diagnostic skills while including clinical hours for state licensure preparation.
+No entrance exam is mentioned as required for this post-master's certificate program.

 Graduate Certificate - Adult Gerontology Primary Care Nurse Practitioner Graduate Certificate